arviz-devs/arviz/GOVERNANCE.md

 means to "agree" or to "disagree".

-Before voting starts, at least 3 days will be left for Core Contributors to raise doubts about proposal _phrasing_, no extra discussion will take place in the proposal issue.
+Before voting starts, at least 3 days will be left for Core Contributors to raise doubts about the proposal's _phrasing_, no extra discussion will take place in the proposal issue.
 Proposal issues should be locked from creation to prevent attracting discussion from people not familiar with the decision process.